Mississippi couple finds Wisconsin man’s lost dentures in Gulf Shores

 Instead of a party of two, it became a party of three.

 “We took them to Krispy Kreme.
-We took them to Chic Fil A. We sunbathed on the beach.
+We took them to Chick-fil-A. We sunbathed on the beach.
 We built a sandcastle and put them in it.
 We soaked in the pool.
 All the things we did, the teeth did with us,” said Blaire.

 After the adventure, they shipped the dentures more than 800 miles away with a note.